-David Lindsay was born on 3rd March 1876, in the London district of Lewisham (see footnote about Lindsay's birthdate & place) [details from David Lindsay's birth certificate].
-His father, Alexander Lindsay, was a Scot working as a book-keeper [stated on David's birth certificate] in the City; his mother Bessy (Elizabeth, née Bellamy) was from a farming family in Warwickshire [Sellin, p.8].
+David Lindsay was born on 3rd March 1876, in the London district of Lewisham (see footnote about Lindsay’s birthdate & place) [details from David Lindsay’s birth certificate].
+His father, Alexander Lindsay, was a Scot working as a book-keeper [stated on David’s birth certificate] in the City; his mother Bessy (Elizabeth, née Bellamy) was originally from Leamington in Warwickshire [Sellin, p.8].
+(See my article on David Lindsay’s family background for more about David’s parents and their families.)
 The third of three children, David had an older brother Alexander (born 1869) and a sister Margaret (born 1873) [birth years from online genealogical records].
 Throughout his life, he remained close to his sister, but the relationship with his brother was difficult [Pick, p.
 7].

-David's education was split between Lewisham and Jedburgh, Scotland, where he spent time living with his father's relatives.
+David’s education was split between Lewisham and Jedburgh, Scotland, where he spent time living with his father’s relatives.
 Excelling at Mathematics and English [Sellin, p.
 9], he won a scholarship to university, but the disappearance of his father [Sellin, p.
-8-9] sometime in his early life meant there was no chance of taking this up.
-(It was at first assumed Alexander père had been killed in an accident, but much later the Lindsays learned he'd emigrated to Canada and started a new family [J B Pick, The Great Shadow House, p.
+8-9] in 1888 [Kentish Mercury, May 4th 1888] meant there was no chance of taking this up.
+(It was at first assumed Alexander père had been killed in an accident, but much later the Lindsays learned he’d emigrated to Canada and started a new family [J B Pick, The Great Shadow House, p.
 74-5].)
-Facing financial difficulties, the family moved in next door with Bessy's widowed sister Mildred Couchman [Sellin, p.
-9; Mrs Couchman's full name from online census records].
-The children were forced to cut short their education and seek work.
+Facing financial difficulties, the family eventually moved in next door with Bessy’s widowed sister Mildred Couchman [Sellin, p.
+9; Mrs Couchman’s full name from online census records].
+David was forced to cut short his education and work.

 Through a family connection [Sellin, p.
 11, says a friend of David’s father, Pick, p.
 7, says "on the recommendation of relations"], David found a place as an office boy with a Lloyd’s Insurance Underwriter, Price Forbes.
 He disliked the job, but was punctilious and hard-working, eventually rising to the position of clerk, specialising in financial problems [Sellin, p.
 13].
 The story goes that he always had a novel in the desk drawer waiting for the end of the day [Sellin, p.
 13].
 He liked Walter Scott, Jules Verne, Rider Haggard and Robert Louis Stevenson [Sellin, p.
 51].
 He also read Norse sagas, taught himself German so as to appreciate Nietzsche and Schopenhauer in the original, enjoyed long walks, chess and classical music [Pick, p.
 9].
 At home (where he was, now, the only male), the women would sometimes discuss spiritualism [Sellin, p.
 246].
 One night he and his aunt heard a great crash, but on investigation found no damage to the house [Sellin, p.
 197].
 Convinced it had been a supernatural event, David added the experience to the slow-simmering pot of his imagination.